For Families

 2. Connect to your home Wi-Fi

-Click the Wi-Fi icon at the bottom right of the screen, pick your home network, and enter the password.
-The Chromebook remembers your network after the first time.
+Click the Wi-Fi icon at the bottom right, pick your network, enter the password.
+The Chromebook remembers it after that.

 3. Sign in with the district account

-Your child's school assigned them a district email and password.
+Your child has a CCSD66 email and password.
 If they don't remember it, the school office can reset it.

 Wi-Fi and login are remembered.
 Next time, just open the lid.